 - Publius will publish a hash of the list of Signers and their corresponding wallets on-chain.
-You can find these on the BCM Dashboard. - Publius will share the list of Signers and their wallets with their personal legal counsel, to be released in the event that Publius is compromised such that they cannot publish the list themselves.
+You can find these under the Signer Hashes section of the BCM Dashboard. - Publius will share the list of Signers and their wallets with their personal legal counsel, to be released in the event that Publius is compromised such that they cannot publish the list themselves.
 This makes Publius and their personal legal counsel the only parties with access to the list.